asyncapi/training/VIDEO_6_SCRIPT.md

 The steps to joining our community are very simple: follow us on our social networks, LinkedIn, Twitter, and Youtube.

-Join AsyncAPI's Slack and GitHub.
+Join AsyncAPI's Slack, GitHub, and visit our website.
 We look forward to hearing from you and seeing how we can make the project better.

 ## Farewell